two-trick-pony-NL/PhotoScavenger/README.md

 ![icon](https://user-images.githubusercontent.com/71013416/179624009-d72ba019-3639-438d-8857-dbc061f675a3.png)

-# PhotoScavenger
+# Photo Scavenger
-This is the repo for the React Native apps that support my PhotoScavenger app.
+This is the repo for the React Native apps that support my Photo Scavenger app.
 From react it should be possible to compile both iOS and Android apps.

 Here is a in-game clip of the basic idea: <br>